yajra/laravel-datatables-docs/response-fractal.md

 ## Closure

-You can pass a closure wich will receive an item of the result collection and should return an array
+You can pass a closure which will receive an item of the result collection and should return an array.

 ```php
 use DataTables;